Numerical model of the Gross-Pitaevskii equation for rotating Bose-Einstein condensates using smoothed-particle hydrodynamics: Discussion

-Nevertheless, it is still significant that we could reproduce the dynamics of vortex lattice formation using the explicit time-integrating scheme and SPH, which is a Lagrangian calculation scheme.
-The explicit time-integration scheme is frequently preconceived as less accurate than the implicit time-integration one.
+Nevertheless, it is still significant that we could reproduce the dynamics of vortex lattice formation using the explicit time-integrating scheme and SPH, which is a Lagrangian calculation scheme. \HLPOFR{As mentioned in the Introduction, the GP equation is a nonlinear Schr${\rm \ddot{o}}$dinger equation for interacting bosons, and its Hamiltonian has the form of a many-particle interacting system.
+Now that we have succeeded in describing the GP equation in SPH, which has a form of many-particle interaction systems similar to the quantum mechanical picture, we expect to accurately model the microscopic interactions among atomic particles in future work.} \HLPOFR{In addition,} the explicit time-integration scheme is frequently preconceived as less accurate than the implicit time-integration one.
 Similarly, the Lagrangian calculation schemes are believed to be less accurate than the Euler approaches; for example, the finite-difference or finite-element methods.
 However, this study demonstrated that the Lagrangian numerical models with explicit time integration could reproduce the dynamics of vortex-lattice formation by selecting the appropriate scheme.

-In addition, our time-integrating scheme, which describes the GP equation in complex representation and simultaneously solves a pair of two time-dependent equations obtained for the respective parts of wavefunctions can be intuitively understood in contrast to the case of conventional methods owing to the real-time integration.
+\HLPOFR{Furthermore}, our time-integrating scheme, which describes the GP equation in complex representation and simultaneously solves a pair of two time-dependent equations obtained for the respective parts of wavefunctions can be intuitively understood in contrast to the case of conventional methods owing to the real-time integration.
 As it does not require a special mathematical operation system to perform algebraic operations involving imaginary units, its implementation on a computational accelerator such as a GPU is straightforward.
-In fact, all calculations in this study were performed on an NVIDIA Geforce RTX2080 Ti.
+In fact, all calculations in this study were performed on an NVIDIA GeForce RTX2080 Ti.
 Thus, as our SPH scheme is a computational scheme that is compatible with high-performance computing, we can expect to explore the nonlinear dynamics of vortex lattice formation using HPC resources like GPU-rich supercomputers in the near future.